Prizzm/prizzm/README.md

-Compile css with:
-    compass watch

 # Css compilation with Compass

-Css for this project is stored in the sass files under "app/stylesheets".
+Css for this project is stored in the sass files under the "app/stylesheets" directory.
 We then compile the sass into css before deploying to heroku.

 Make sure that you are running at least Compass 0.11.1